trholmes/mucolstudies/README.md

 `source /opt/ilcsoft/muonc/init_ilcsoft.sh`

 (FYI, putting these two in one shell script and sourcing it will not work; it won't execute the second command until you exit the singularity.
-You can also update to a newer release, which you can find [here](https://confluence.infn.it/display/muoncollider/Software).)
+You can also update to a newer release, which you can find [here](https://confluence.infn.it/display/muoncollider/Software), but I ran into trouble running with 1.7 with my current setup.)

 For a very simple version of reading an slcio file, see `makeMuonPlots_simple.py`.